-The National MS Society funds different fellowship programs that allow young men and women to train with seasoned MS scientists and physicians in laboratories and MS clinics, and ease their transitions into independent careers.
+That's why the National MS Society funds many fellowship programs that allow young men and women to train with seasoned MS scientists and physicians in laboratories and MS clinics, and facilitate their transitions into independent careers.
 Often these fellows are the hands doing the experiments and providing the first line of care for patients.

 These relatively small awards pay off well: Prominent researchers making MS breakthroughs today began their careers as Society trainees, and the Society’s investment in fellowship awards has leveraged at least $400 million over the years in MS grant funding from all sources.